tahoma2d/tahoma2d/doc/how_to_build_win.md

   - If the build directory is in the git repository, be sure to add the directory to .gitignore
   - If the build directory is different from the one above, be sure to change to the specified directory where appropriate below.
 4. Click on Configure and select Visual Studio 14 2015 Win64.
 5. If Qt was installed to a directory other than the default, and the error `Specify QT_PATH properly` appears, navigate to the `QT_DIR` install folder and specify the path to `msvc2015_64`.
 Rerun Configure.
+  - If red lines appear in the bottom box, you can safely ignore them.
 6. Click Generate
   - Should the CMakeLists.txt file change, such as during automatic build cleanup, there is no need to rerun CMake.